yaober/spacer_readme/docs/source/data_preparation.rst

 Data Preparation
 ================

-Before training SPACER, prepare your spatial transcriptomics dataset in a `.h5ad` format compatible with **Scanpy**.
+Before training spacer, prepare your spatial transcriptomics dataset in a `.h5ad` format compatible with **Scanpy**.
 This section describes the preprocessing, annotation, and structure requirements for input data.

 ---